Stepwisepl/protobuf-kotlin-jetbrains-plugin/README.md

-# protobuf-kotlin-jetbrains-plugin
+# protostuff-kotlin-jetbrains-plugin
-Plugin for generating protobuff annotations for Kotlin classes
+Plugin for generating Protostuff annotations for Kotlin classes